codecowboydotio/codecowboy/content/ai/github-ai2.md

 # Let's run it
 The proof is in the pudding here.
 I start the server on my laptop and I can see that it's running as a service on port 8000.

+{{< notice info >}}
+I placed the usage before the code walkthrough because I recognise not everyone will be interested in the code walkthrough - there is a conclusion at the end of the article.
+{{< /notice >}}

 ```Shell
 ./git-test2.py
 2025-11-27 17:18:04,515 - INFO - Initialized AI model: claude-opus-4-1-20250805